sotomotocross/csl_uav_simulator/README.md

 $ roslaunch mavros apm.launch
 ```
 These three terminals launch the sandislad world with the iris quadcopter, the SITL (both communication, telemetry, console and map) and the mavros communcations.
+If everyhting are launched succesfuly then you will have topics both from the ZED stereo camera and from the DVS (only one topic that gives events).
+The DVS has not a body.
+You will be watching only its field of view.

 ### Iris quadcopter teleoperation
 You will need a joystick to launch this package (ideally a Logitech Wireless F710).